moneySKY/Internship-at-The-spark-foundation-GRIP-/README.md

 Satyendra Kumar Yadav-
 Internship at The Spark Foundation ( DATA SCIENCE AND MACHNINE LEARNING)

+# TASK_1 Improve your LinkedIn Profile
+here is my LinkedIn profile link : https://www.linkedin.com/in/satyendra9108/ take a visit to this link and you will observe changes about my profile

 # TASK_2   LINEAR-REGRESSION
 To Explore Supervised Machine Learning